infix

 Returns

-The returned registry must be freed with infix_registry_destroy.
+A pointer to the new registry, or nullptr on allocation failure.
+The returned handle must be freed with infix_registry_destroy.

 ◆ infix_registry_destroy()